killthefullmoon/PhyX/README.md

 #### VLMEvalKit (Official)

 PhyX is officially supported by [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
+You can use the official code at https://github.com/open-compass/VLMEvalKit.
 Please follow the [official readme](README_vlmeval.md) to create a pip/conda environment.

 For quick start, just use: